 - N refers to whether or not the cancer has spread to the lymph nodes.
 N1 means that the tumour has spread and NX means that the doctors can't access the lymph nodes to check.

 - M refers to whether or not the cancer has spread to other organs in the body.
 M0 means that the tumour hasn't spread, and M1 means it has.
-MX indicates that it can't be determined whether it has spread or not.

 - localized resectable: the cancer is contained to a limited number of spots in the liver, and because it hasn't spread, it can be removed (generally T1-T2, N0, M0 tumours)